Nilpotent completions of groups, Grothendieck pairs, and four problems of Baumslag: Applications

 \subsection{A Freiheitssatz for parafree groups}

 Section 4 of Peterson and Thom \cite{PeT} contains a number of other results concerning the structure of finitely presented groups that satisfy their condition $(\star)$ and have non-zero $b_1^{(2)}$.
-In the context of parafree groups, the following consequence of our results and \cite{PeT} has a particular appeal as it articulates a further freeness property of parafree groups.
+In the context of parafree groups, the following consequence of our results and \cite{PeT} has a particular appeal as it it gives a new proof of a result of Baumslag \cite{Baum69} (Theorem 4.1).

-\begin{corollary} Let $\Gamma$ be a finitely generated parafree group of rank $r\geq 2$.
+\begin{corollary} Let $\Gamma$ be a finitely generated group that is parafree of pf-rank $r\geq 2$.
 Then every generating set $S\subset \G$ has an $r$-element subset $T\subset S$ such that the subgroup of $G$ generated by $T$ is free of rank $r$. \end{corollary}

 \begin{proof} With Corollary \ref{L2parafree} in hand, we can apply Corollary 4.7 of \cite{PeT} where the conclusion of the corollary is shown to hold for any finitely generated group $\G$ with $b_1^{(2)}(\G) > r-2$ that satisfies $(\star)$. \end{proof}